 - Configure automatically: tick

-From on campus: automatic configuration should work.
-If not open Mail, click the Mail menu then Preferences and the + button (bottom left) to add a new account.
+Click the Mail menu, then Preferences and the + button (bottom left) to add a new account, and enter:

 - Name: your full name